Explore health content from A to Z.

 Place the inhaler in your mouth.
 Close your lips around it.

 As you breathe in deeply, press down on the inhaler to release the medication.
 Hold your breath for a count of 10.
 Then slowly breathe out.

 Remove the caps from the inhaler and spacer and shake the inhaler.

-Breathe out.
+Take a deep breath and breathe out (exhale) all the way.
 Put the spacer between your teeth and close your lips tightly around the spacer.

 Spray 1 puff into the spacer by pressing down on the inhaler.
 Then slowly breathe in as deeply as you can.
 (If you breathe in too quickly, you may hear a whistling sound in the spacer.)

 Take the spacer out of your mouth.
 Hold your breath for a count of 10.
 Then slowly breathe out.